-The General Conference reaffirms the principles of equality and nondiscrimination in the Universal Declaration of Human Rights and encourages respect for human rights and fundamental freedoms for all without distinction of any kind such as race, color, sex, language, religion, political, or other opinion, national or social origin, property, birth, or other status.
+The General Conference reaffirms the principles of equality and nondiscrimination in the Universal Declaration of Human Rights and encourages respect for human rights and fundamental freedoms for all without distinction of any kind such as race, color, sex, language, religion, political, tribe, or other opinion, national or social origin, property, birth, or other status.

 We, the General Conference, affirm that all peoples and individuals constitute one human family, rich in diversity.
 “So now you are no longer strangers and aliens.
 Rather, you are fellow citizens with God’s people, and you belong to God’s household” (Ephesians 2:19).

 We recognize the fundamental importance of nations in combating racism, racial discrimination, xenophobia, tribalism, and related intolerance and the need to consider signing, ratifying or acceding to all relevant international human rights instruments, with a view to international adherence.